jafarramadan/QuizMaster-Challenge/README.md

 ### Running the Program

 1. **Clone or Download the Repository**
-   - Clone the repository using `git clone <https://github.com/jafarramadan/QuizMaster-Challenge.git>`, or download the ZIP file and extract it.
+   - Clone the repository using `git clone <https://github.com/jafarramadan/QuizMaster-Challenge.git>`, or download the ZIP file and extract it..

 2. **Navigate to the Project Directory**
    - Open a terminal or command prompt.